Being my highly-personal thoughts on building scale models

 Over time, I realized I was slowly re-buying new kits of the subjects I had sold, that I thought I would never build, only to discover that, yes, I might build that model, someday, after all.
 Once I realized what I was doing, I stopped selling kits.
 What was the point?
 I'd just have to buy it again, with the inflation of the passing time added to the original cost.

 These days, I'm reconciled to having more kits than I could ever build.
-In my library, I have more books than I could ever read; and on the shelves of my living room, I have more DVDs and music CDs than I could ever watch/listen to, and what's the harm?
-My model expenditures are such a relatively small percentage of what I spend on the mortgage, charities, utilities, groceries, insurance and taxes, that I don't consider it wasteful.
+In my library, I have more books than I could ever read; and on the shelves of my living room, I have more Blu-Rays, DVDs and music CDs than I could ever watch/listen to, and what's the harm?
+My model expenditures are such a relatively small percentage of what I spend on the bills, utilities, groceries, insurance and taxes, that I don't consider it wasteful.
 Besides, popping open a new kit box (or one from the vault) gives me pleasure all out of proportion to the cost in dollars.
 And someday (I hope) I will be able to retire, and the kit I want to build on that day may no longer be available, even on eBay, but I will already have it waiting for me, on that shelf, over there.

 Scratch-built 1/72 M-65 Atomic Cannon